-This manual is split into twelve chapters, starting with an introduction followed by a chapter describing necessary mathematical concepts.
-The next five chapters describe the basic concepts of the Bifrost imaging model-shape, paint, graphical object, picture and canvas, respectively.
-Chapter 8 introduces a series of objects defined as an assistance for the user of Bifrost.
+This manual starts with an introduction in Chapter 2, followed by a chapter describing necessary mathematical concepts.

+Chapters 4 to 8 describe the basic concepts of the Bifrost imaging model - shape, paint, graphical object, picture and canvas, respectively.

+Chapter 9 introduces a series of objects defined as an assistance for the user of Bifrost.
 The objects define various shapes and graphical objects in common use.
-After the basic concepts have been defined, chapter 9 describes how Bifrost implements interaction on display devices that support interactive input and output.
-Following the interaction chapter is a description of the fragment structure.
-The last chapter explains the relationship between Bifrost and Lidskjalv.
-The report is concluded by some small examples of using Bifrost, including a small introduction to bdraw, and an interface description of all patterns and objects defined in Bifrost.
+After the basic concepts have been defined, chapter 10 describes how Bifrost implements interaction on display devices that support interactive input and output.

+Chapter 11 describes of how to save pictures in files, and later reloading them from files.

+Bifrost is currently implemented as a library for Lidskjalv; this is further explained in chapter 12.

+Finally a complete set of interface descriptions for all of Bifrost is presented.
+This includes all patterns available, and their enter and exit parameters.